Lucy Meadows is dead.

 She was a popular teacher at a primary school.
 But on Tuesday, police and an ambulance were called to her home.
 She was found dead.
 Her death is not being treated as suspicious.
 Already various people have said she took her own life.
 Helen Belcher reports that friends said that Lucy Meadows had spoke of suicide.
 The police told me today a file will be passed to the coroner.

-At the moment we do not know how she died and, if it was the case that she took her own life, what the relveant circumstances were.
+At the moment we do not know how she died and, if it was the case that she took her own life, what the relevant circumstances were.

 But what we do know is that Lucy Meadows was monstered by tabloid newspapers when news emerged that she was transitioning from male to female.

-Suddenly she became not only a figure in sensational news reporting, but someone ridiculed and criticised by a national newspaper columnist.
+Suddenly she became not only an unwilling figure in sensational news reporting, but someone ridiculed and criticised by a national newspaper columnist.
 There was, of course, no public interest in any of this.

 Such “monster” pieces are easy for tabloids to produce (especially if they get “before” and “after” photos), and the powerless figures caught up – victims – are unlikely ever to fight back.
 In a way, the tabloids treat trans people the way they would treat anyone, if they could get away with it.